Kira-Kitsune/open-weather-image/README.md

 ﻿# open-weather-image

-open-weather-image is a image creation (base64 png) to show current weather data of a provided area
+open-weather-image is a image creation (base64 or buffer as png) to show current weather data of a provided area

 Forecast data is loaded from [OpenWeather API](https://openweathermap.org)